 This is the process in which water at the ground surface enters the soil in to the subsurface.

 Public bodies that manage water levels in areas where there is a special need for drainage.
 IDBs manage water levels for environmental and agricultural needs and work to reduce an areas flood risk to people and property.
 They also have a regulatory role to keep watercourses clear of obstructions so that watercourses flow efficiently, and they review planning and development in an area to reduce the impact on flood risk.
+Click here to visit the ADA website.

 This means a product has been independently tested for safety and confirmed as fit for purpose by the British Standards Institution (BSI).